ghnreigns/-from-reighns-RANZCR-CLiP---Catheter-and-Line-Position-Challenge/readme.md

 ## Optimizer, Scheduler and Loss

-Nothing too fancy here, although we really wanted to try out `Focal Loss` in this setting.
+### Scheduler

 The configuration can be seen here.
 But note that we incorporated `GradualWarmUpScheduler` along with `CosineAnnealingLR`.

+From the paper [Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour](https://arxiv.org/abs/1706.02677), we learnt about the warmup technique.
+Although the context of the paper was training under large batch size, we find it helpful even in small batches for the training to converge.

+The basic algorithm is as follows:

+1. scheduler_cosine_annealing_warm_restart: Dict = {"T_0": 200,
+                                                 "T_mult": 1,
+                                                 "eta_min": 0.001,
+                                                 "last_epoch": -1,
+                                                 "verbose": False}
 However, I took quite some time to understand the idea of gradual warmup, I made my understanding [here](https://github.com/reigHns/reighns-pytorch-gradual-warmup-scheduler/blob/master/src/run.py).

+We should try `OneCyclePolicy` as detailed by fastai.

+### Loss

+We should also experiment with `Focal Loss` but seeing negative results from fellow Kagglers, on top with limited resources, we did not try it.

 # Ensembling